 In 1974, he moved to Vancouver and worked for the Vancouver Health Department’s Pine Free Clinic and East Health unit while acquiring a Master’s Degree in Health Care Planning and Epidemiology and a Fellowship in Community Medicine.
 In 1984, he returned to Ontario and was the Manager, Disease Control and Epidemiology Services with the Ontario Ministry of Health, until 1987.
 He then returned to BC as Medical Officer of Health for the Capital Regional District, in which capacity he opened one of Canada’s first needle exchange programs.
 In 1989 he took on the role of Medical Health Officer for the City of Toronto, a position he held for six years during which time he pioneered programs for AIDS/HIV and drug abuse prevention, established Harm Reduction as the official City policy for substance abuse and was involved in developing and promoting the City’s comprehensive tobacco control by-laws.

 In 1993, Dr. Kendall spent a year on secondment to the Deputy Minister of Health as Special Advisor on Long Term Care and Population Health.
 In March 1995, he was appointed President and CEO of the Addiction Research Foundation of Ontario, one of six academic health science centres in Toronto and a WHO Collaborating Centre, a position he held until the Foundation’s amalgamation with three other hospitals to form the Addiction and Mental Health Services Corporation on January 23, 1998.
 In April 1998, he took on the position of Vice-President, Seniors’ Health, with the Capital Health Region in Victoria.
-May 3, 1999, Dr. Kendall was appointed to the position of Provincial Health Officer for the province of British Columbia.
+On May 3, 1999, Dr. Kendall was appointed to the position of Provincial Health Officer for the province of British Columbia.
 During his term as BC’s Provincial Health Officer, Dr. Kendall received a variety of awards and recognition.
 In particular, he was awarded the Order of BC in June 2005, in part for his work on harm reduction, including his pivotal role in establishing North America’s first legally sanctioned supervised consumption site, Insite.
 He received the Queen’s Diamond Jubilee Award in June 2013 and the BC Premier’s Legacy Award in October 2015.
 In April 2016 he was appointed to the federal government’s Cannabis Task Force, whose recommendations shaped the subsequent Cannabis Legalization Act.
+Since his retirement, Dr. Kendall has been awarded the Order of Canada.

 Dr. Kendall retired from public service in January 2018 and joined the Foundation board in March 2018.
 He presently works part-time as a consultant on public health issues and policy.
 He can be reached at email@example.com.